 Maintaining safety and providing a secure facility is each employee’s responsibility.
 Develop good habits to keep an open eye out for safety issues at all times.
 Here are just a few points to keep watch for:

-Know which children are assigned to you at all times (Parent Policy Packet)
+Know which children are assigned to you at all times.
+(Parent Policy Packet)

-Know the sign in/sign out process of the Center
+Understand the sign in/sign out process of the Center.

-Keep all children within sight and sound
+Keep all children within sight and sound.

 Never leave your assigned areas without getting a replacement.

-Do frequent count of your room to assure that all your children are present.
+Perform a frequent count of your room to assure that all your children are present

+You must follow the child tracking procedure of the name of the child and sight roll call at each transition to ensure safety and follow DCF 251 regulations.

-Keep close eye on the children during playground time don’t allow your attention to be on one child or socializing with other staff.
+Keep a close eye on the children during playground time.
+Do not allow your attention to be on one child or socializing with other staff.
 Sitting for long periods of time during outside time is not allowed.

-Make yourself familiar with all the parents, not just those of your class.
+Familiarize yourself with all the parents, not just those of your class.
 If you are not familiar with someone, ask for their ID.
-This is mandatory with all new children.
+This is mandatory for all new children in the first two weeks.

-Never let a child go with an unauthorized person.
-Check the enrollment sheet to see that the person is listed.
+Never let a child leave or be alone with an unauthorized person.
+Check the enrollment sheet to see that the person is authorized.
 If they are not, inform them that you will need to contact a parent for approval.
 If you cannot contact a parent, contact the Director for further direction.

 If you feel that a parent may be under the influence of alcohol or drugs when picking up their child, tell them we need to contact someone else to pick up their child for their child’s safety.
-If a parent refuses to wait for safe transportation, after informing the Dictector, the police will be notified.
-Try to get a license plate number or make of the car.
+Inform the Director immediately.
+If a parent refuses to wait for safe transportation, the police will be notified.

-When other persons other than parents pick up their child they are required to have a car seat.
+When authorized persons other than the parents pick up a child, a car seat is required.

 All staff is required to know the location of fire exits and extinguishers.
 Become familiar with our procedure for tornado and fire exiting.